giovannirleon/wistronlabs/technical_writeup.md

 ✅ Simplifies log collection and reporting

 The automated method is now the preferred approach for running L10 tests, ensuring greater efficiency, reliability, and ease of use.

+---

+# Technical Details

+Understanding how the automated process works is key to verifying it’s functioning properly.
+Below is a step-by-step breakdown of what the script does behind the scenes:

+1. **Check BMC DHCP Lease**
+   When the script starts, it polls the DHCP server to see if an IP address has been assigned to the system’s **BMC MAC address**.

+2. **BMC Powers On and Requests IP**
+   As soon as the system is powered on with all Ethernet cables connected, the BMC automatically powers up and requests an IP address from the DHCP server.

+3. **Verify BMC Response via IPMI**
+   Once the script detects a valid DHCP lease for the BMC, it queries the BMC at that IP until it receives a valid IPMI response.

+4. **Configure PXE Boot and Power On Host**
+   After confirming BMC communication, the script sets the boot device to PXE and sends a power-on command to the host system via IPMI.

+5. **Check HOST DHCP Lease**
+   The script then monitors the DHCP server to see if the **HOST MAC address** has been assigned an IP.

+6. **PXE Boot and OS Load**
+   Once the host begins booting via PXE, it requests an IP from DHCP, downloads the PXE image of the L10 OS into memory, and boots into it.

+7. **Verify HOST OS Readiness via SSH**
+   The script continuously checks if port 22 (SSH) is open on the host, indicating that the L10 OS is fully booted and ready.

+8. **Run L10 Test**
+   Once SSH access is confirmed, the script connects to the host and runs the L10 test program, using the appropriate modules for the system configuration.

+9. **Collect Logs and Shut Down**
+   The L10 test runs for approximately 1.5 hours.
+When complete, the script retrieves the logs via SCP, saving them in a folder named after the system’s service tag, then powers off the system.